-NFL fines, strips Raiders of draft pick for coronavirus protocol violations
+NFL fines, strips Raiders of draft pick, also penalizes Steelers for coronavirus violations

-The Raiders were informed of the penalties by the league, according to the person with knowledge of the matter, who spoke on the condition of anonymity because the NFL made no official announcement.
+Ravens cornerback Marlon Humphrey announced Monday that he had the coronavirus.
+Humphrey’s positive test result came from Sunday’s game-day testing.
+The Steelers have been in the NFL’s intensive protocols this week for teams that have a positive coronavirus case or have been exposed to the virus.

+The fine amounts for Tomlin and the Steelers were identical to the amounts of the fines imposed by the NFL in September for mask-wearing violations by Gruden and the Raiders, Sean Payton and the New Orleans Saints, Pete Carroll and the Seattle Seahawks, Kyle Shanahan and the San Francisco 49ers and Vic Fangio and the Denver Broncos.

-The league and the NFL Players Association reviewed the case and concluded that the Raiders had violated protocols.
-A person familiar with the case previously had said that the review was focused on offensive tackle Trent Brown being suspected of failing to wear his tracking device as required at all times within team facilities.
-Raiders offensive linemen were shown on video to be having impermissible gatherings without masks within the team facility, that person previously said.
+In the latest matter involving the Raiders, the league and the NFL Players Association reviewed the case and concluded that the team had violated protocols.
+A person familiar with the case previously had said that the review focused on offensive tackle Trent Brown and whether he wore his tracking device as required at all times within team facilities.
+Video showed Raiders offensive linemen at impermissible gatherings without masks within the team facility, that person previously said.

 Brown reportedly tested positive for the coronavirus.
-The four other members of the Raiders’ starting offensive line and safety Johnathan Abram spent five days in isolation after being categorized as high-risk close contacts.
+The four other members of the Raiders’ starting offensive line and safety Johnathan Abram spent five days in quarantine after they were categorized as high-risk close contacts.
 Abram then missed an Oct.
-25 loss to the Tampa Bay Buccaneers while in quarantine but the four offensive linemen returned in time to play in that game.
-The NFL moved the game out of the “Sunday Night Football” time slot and it was played in earlier that day.
+25 loss to the Tampa Bay Buccaneers while in quarantine, but the four offensive linemen returned in time to play in that game.
+The NFL moved the game out of the “Sunday Night Football” time slot and it was played earlier that day.

 Brown was placed on the Raiders’ covid-19 reserve list again Thursday.

-Gruden was fined $100,000 and the Raiders were fined $250,000 in September for violating the NFL’s directive that each coach must wear a mask while on the sideline during a game.
-The Raiders were fined $50,000 in early October for an incident of unauthorized locker room access after a game.
+In addition to the September fines of Gruden and the team for violating the NFL’s directive that each coach must wear a mask while on the sideline during a game, the Raiders were fined $50,000 in early October for an incident of unauthorized locker room access after a game.
 Raiders tight end Darren Waller was fined $30,000 and nine other Raiders players, including quarterback Derek Carr and tight end Jason Witten, were fined $15,000 each in October after they were seen without masks at a fundraiser.

 The Tennessee Titans were fined $350,000 by the league late last month for protocol violations.
 The NFL and NFLPA found that the Titans violated protocols on mask-wearing and failed to communicate sufficiently with players about off-site workouts and gatherings.
 The Titans had the NFL’s most severe coronavirus outbreak on a team, with 24 members of the organization testing positive.